State authorizes extra money for school safety

 “Our schools each face their own unique safety challenges, and this funding allows local citizens and officials to make decisions that suit them best,” he said.

-In recent years, schools have increased security, including in Hutchinson where all school buildings keep their doors locked during the school day.
+In recent years, many schools have increased security, including in Litchfield where all school buildings keep their doors locked during the school day.
 The front entrances are secure as well, with entry granted through a buzzer system in the office.
-At Hutchinson High School, portions of the building can be locked down as well.
-Over the summer, a new security system was added to each school building, which scans the driver’s license of visitors to inform staff of potential issues, such as the visitor’s association with a predator list or court order.
+Improved security system at Lake Ripley Elementary School is one of the items included in the bond referendum coming on Nov.
+5.